Powell Family Cooking

 • Unsalted Butter: Creamy unsalted butter infuses the steak and enhances its natural flavor.

-• Garlic: Garlic adds delightful garlicky essence when cooked with butter.
+• Garlic: Adds a garlicky essence when cooked with butter.

 • Olive Oil: Creates a savory crust while preserving the steak's moisture.